Ready to take a trip down memory lane? Explore the 90s design trends that are making a mark on the design world right now.

 Following in the rebellious footsteps of grunge and anti-design, the rave design trend was intended to break the rules of design and reject the status quo.
 Featuring bold typography, dark backgrounds, experimental patterns, neon colors and a combination of psychedelic and cyberpunk motifs, the 90s rave trend was all about emulating the look and feel of underground rave, house and club culture.
 Used mainly in posters, flyers and album covers, rave design created a powerful, evocative and futuristic feel.

-To keep the 90s rave trend alive in your own work check out this Event Party Square Flyer & Social Media Post and Music Event Big Poster Design Set by PeakStar, this Relevant Beats Flyer Poster by RetroBox or these 36 Retro Pixel Lightroom Presets and LUTs by sparklestock.
+To keep the 90s rave trend alive in your own work, check out this Event Party Square Flyer & Social Media Post and Music Event Big Poster Design Set by PeakStar, this Relevant Beats Flyer Poster by RetroBox or these 36 Retro Pixel Lightroom Presets and LUTs by sparklestock.

 We hope you enjoyed our roundup of the top 90s design trends making a comeback in 2020!
 If you want more where this came from, check out this awesome 90s Design Trends Collection on Envato Elements.
+You can also visit Envato Tuts+ to learn more about 90s graphic design trends or 90s logos.